 Pinch of salt

 Optional: Top or mix-in chocolate chips, walnuts etc. I topped each muffin with a banana slice before baking.

 Preheat your oven to 350 degrees.
 Spray your muffin pan with coconut oil and set aside.
 Make your flax egg.

 Into your food processor, add your oats and process until a flour is achieved.
-Then add bananas, sugar, soda, powder, cinnamon, oil and nutmeg and salt.
+Then add bananas, flax eggs, sugar, soda, powder, cinnamon, oil and nutmeg and salt.
 Process until creamy for about 1 minute.
 Spoon out batter into prepared muffin wells about 3/4 of the way filled.
 Bake for 18-20 minutes or until golden.
 I walked away from mine to help my dad and forgot to set the timer.
 I think I was closer to 22 minutes.
 When the top of the muffin is springy and you can insert a toothpick and remove it (and it’s clean) – you’re good to go.
 Remove and let cool.